Resolving disputes internally

 The rules of an association may provide for members to call a special general meeting of the association.
 The rules will set out the minimum number of members that need to sign a request for a general meeting and you should also check the rules of the association to see if there are any specific timeframes to be followed.
-The request must state the purpose of the special meeting.

-If there is a collective grievance or dispute, the group should nominate a representative to present the grievance and represent the group at the meeting.
 Normal meeting procedures should be followed at the special general meeting in accordance with the rules of association (see Meetings).

 Removal of a management committee member

 Grievances and disputes may arise as a result of the conduct of one or more management committee members.
 For example, a committee member may not be acting in the best interests of the association or a committee member may be causing discontent amongst the committee, making it difficult for the management committee to operate.